scrss logo

 Free talk in Russian for SCRSS members only.
 Following her successful Zoom talk for the SCRSS in March 2024, Associate Professor Nataliya Semenova returns to discuss the phenomenon of 'Moscow literature' - part of the wider trend for mapping space already seen in 'St Petersburg literature' and others.
 She will focus on a number of aspects of 21st-century works - from memoir literature by V. Aksenov and A. Nilin, to documentary reconstructions and utopian manifestations of the contemporary city in the novels of S. Belyakov and D. Danilov.
 Full details in Russian on Eventbrite, including Nataliya Semenova's academic credentials.
 Live from St Petersburg.

-Booking: via Eventbrite (booking opens at 09.00 on Wednesday 13 March 2024 and closes at 17.00 on Monday 15 April 2024.
+Booking: via Eventbrite (booking closes at 15.30 on Tuesday 16 April 2024).
 Within 48 hours after the event, a link to the online recording of this talk will be sent to all members who book (available for up to 30 days).

 Wednesday 24 April 2024, 19.00 - 20.00